-The R4500C can store 98304 Stationary data blocks, or 49152 Aerial data blocks or data blocks recorded in the Manual mode.
-For Aerial Data, and data recorded in the Manual mode, an extra data block is needed for GPS information.
+The R4520C can store 98304 Stationary data blocks, or 49152 Aerial data blocks.
+For Aerial Data, an extra data block is needed for GPS information.
 The data is stored to memory using a looping format.
 If the data set is maxed out, the newest data will overwrite the oldest data block.
-Data blocks consist of the time stamp, frequency, transmitter data, and GPS location if GPS is used.

-The Receiver uses DSP (Digital Signal Processing) technology to achieve better sensitivity, and to help filter out noise.
-The DSP digitally samples the audio signal from the R4500C.
-When the signal has been digitized, the DSP processor uses internal mathematical calculations to identify signals.
+The Receiver uses DSP (Digital Signal Processing) technology to achieve a better sensitivity, and to help filter out noise.
+The DSP is using the audio signal from the R4520C and digitally sampling the signal.
+When the signal has been digitized, mathematical calculations are then used to identify signals.

-The C suffix indicates the software in this receiver is programmed to detect ATS's 100 code coded transmitters.
+The C suffix indicates the software in this receiver is programmed to detect pulse coded tags.